 Recruiters often consider cultural and racial diversity when building an inclusive workforce.
 Gender, too, should be taken into account when looking for great talent.
 According to research by McKinsey, companies with gender-diverse executive teams are 21% more likely to report above-average profits.
 To cultivate gender diversity in your workplace, consider the following nine methods.

-1. Go where diverse groups congregate.
-To recruit the best, most diverse talent, you have to show up where they are.
+1. Go where untapped groups congregate.
+To recruit untapped talent, you have to show up where they are.
 Top brands have seen success by partnering with colleges, industry associations, and nonprofits.
 Through partnerships with minority-serving organizations, you can access a pool of potential employees from underrepresented gender groups.

 3. Apply blind hiring techniques to avoid subconscious bias.
 Despite the best intentions, everyone harbors biases—even if they aren’t aware of them.
 To reduce bias in recruitment, consider adopting a blind approach to hiring.
 Using a blind approach, talent professionals hide identification information on resumes—such as names, addresses, dates of birth, and locations.
 This way, they do not use these factors to evaluate candidates.
 Blind interviews, too, can allow candidates to anonymously and virtually answer initial screening questions.
 Together, these techniques can cultivate a candidate pool based on merit, not bias.